chuangcaleb/ffluent/README.md

 **A text editor / an application**.
 `ffluent` is not concerned how you produce your source files; its sole (single)-responsibility is to bundle them.
 There are many great text editor applications out there, like [VS Code](https://code.visualstudio.com/).

-**An Export to PDF function**
+**An Export to PDF function**.
 Again, there are already many great existing "`.fountain` to `.?????`" converters/exporters out there.
 I'm personally using Better Fountain's as it's part of my workflow.
 It's on the Roadmap to find some way to "*hook*" onto an external tool automatically as part of the `ffluent` workflow.

-**A version control feature**
+**A version control feature**.
 Many paid proprietary tools offer version control/backups.
 As a programmer, we are familiar with `git`, a technical, fine-grained version control tool.
-But if you're less technical, [Google Drive for Desktop](https://www.google.com/drive/download/) and [Dropbox Backup](https://www.dropbox.com/backup) are amazing non-technical solutions for syncing specific file directories to the cloud.
+But if you're less technical, [Google Drive for Desktop](https://www.google.com/drive/download/) or [Dropbox Backup](https://www.dropbox.com/backup) are amazing non-technical solutions for syncing specific file directories to the cloud.

 ## Is `ffluent` for you?